Cosylab/autoparamDriver/docs/source/introduction.rst

 * :cpp:class:`Autoparam::Driver` calls
-  :cpp:func:`Autoparam::Driver::parseDeviceAddress()`, which is implemented by the derived driver, to parse the reason string and return an :cpp:class:`Autoparam::DeviceAddress`.
+  :cpp:func:`Autoparam::Driver::parseDeviceAddress()`, which is implemented by the subclassed driver, to parse the reason string and return an :cpp:class:`Autoparam::DeviceAddress`.
 * :cpp:class:`Autoparam::Driver` checks whether any of the records that were already initialized refer to the same address, reusing the underlying